Unreal Media Server supports UMS protocol for streaming to Unreal Streaming Media Player on Windows OS

 Supported standards and specifications.

-Unreal Streaming Media Player can receive UMS streams in unicast mode over
+Unreal Streaming Media Player and its browser plugin can play UMS streams in unicast mode over

 TCP, RTP(UDP) and HTTP(S) transports, and in multicast mode over RTP(UDP)